ryanrolds/screeps-bot-choreographer/README.md

 * Build Containers next to harvester, this will trigger Miners (specialized harvesters) and Haulers to spawn
 * Always be building maximum allowed Extensions
 * Always place your Turrets in your spawn rooms
-* Build Containers near Spawners, will be used as buffer and trigger spawning of Distributors (TODO)
+* Build Containers near Spawners, will be used as buffer and trigger spawning of Distributors
-* Build Storage when permitted, will triggers spawning of Distributors (specialized Spawner haulers) (TODO)
+* Build Storage when permitted, will triggers spawning of Distributors (specialized Spawner haulers)
 ### Defense

 > On the roadmap and coming up soon